nishantg98/email/README.md

 - Make sure you're using an App Password, not your regular password
 - Verify 2-Step Verification is enabled for Gmail
 - Check that your email and password are correct in `config.py`
+- Authentication failures are **not** retried automatically (retrying won't fix bad credentials), so this error surfaces immediately

+### Intermittent "Network is unreachable" / connection errors (e.g. on PythonAnywhere)
+- `email_sender_v2.py` forces IPv4-only DNS resolution, since some hosts (like PythonAnywhere's free tier) have no outbound IPv6 route and `smtp.gmail.com` publishes both `A` and `AAAA` records
+- Transient connection errors are automatically retried up to 3 times with a short delay before being reported as failed
+- Check `sent_applications.csv` for the exact failure reason recorded for any recipient

 ### "Resume file not found" error
 - Check the file path in `config.py`